mobiusml/mobius_on-premise_doc/source/video_keywording.rst

-**Keyword Tagging**
+**Tags: Standard concepts**

-If you have selected the keyword tagging feature, the following arguments can be set:
+An SDK that has tagging with standard concepts, the following arguments can be set:

 * *num_fps* (int, default: *3*): (Integer) Number of frames per second that are to be extracted and analyzed.
 This value should be increased for fast changing content.
 Doubling this value roughly doubles the processing time of our SDK.
 * *tag_keywords* (default: *true*): Flag to signal if keywording tags should be returned.
 * *keyword_threshold* (default: *0.5*): Threshold on the confidence of the keyword predictions.
 When a lower threshold is set, more tags will be returned but the machine has a lower confidence that they are correct.
 * *keyword_topk* (default: *50*): Maximum number of keywords to be returned *per video shot*.

+**Face recognition: identities**

+If you have an SDK with the face recognition feature, the following arguments can be set:

+* *num_fps* (int, default: *3*): (Integer) Number of frames per second that are to be extracted and analyzed.
+This value should be increased for fast changing content.
+Doubling this value roughly doubles the processing time of our SDK.
 * *tag_faces* (default: true): Flag for the SDK if face recognition should be used and detected labels for faces should be returned in a separate category of tags called *identities*.
 * *group_id* (default: `default`): An optional argument that specifies a database to use for face identification.
 The standard database of face landmark information and corresponding labels of a selection of more than 10 thousand celebrities that can be provided by Mobius is called *mobius_core*.
+You can also pass multiple group_ids as an array.

-**Segment-level and Video-level Tagging**
+**Segment-level and Video-level tags and identities**

 |mobvis_video| offers both segment-level as well as video-level tagging of videos, whose default values depend on whether the **shot detection feature** has been selected.
 The arguments are: